Skip to content

 As you edit these components, you will be presented with the Edit String Match Panel:

-This lets you set the type of string that will be valid for that component.
-If a given path or query component does not match the rules given here, the URL will not match the URL Class.
-Most of the time you will probably want to set 'fixed characters' of something like "post" or "index.php", but if the component you are editing is more complicated and could have a range of different valid values, you can specify just numbers or letters or even a regex pattern.
+This lets you filter the type of string that will be valid for that component.
+If a given path or query component does not match the rule given here, the URL will not match the URL Class.
+Most of the time you will probably want to set 'fixed characters' of something like "post" or "index.php", but if the component you are editing could have a range of different valid values, you can specify just numbers or letters or even a regex pattern.
 If you try to do something complicated, experiment with the 'example string' entry to make sure you have it set how you think.

 how do they match, exactly?

 This URL Class will be assigned to any URL that matches the location, path, and query.
-Missing path component or parameters in the URL will invalidate the match but additonal ones will not!
+Missing path component or parameters in the URL will invalidate the match but, by default, additonal ones will not!

 For instance, given: